Loading figure…

 “No exceptions for rape or incest; de-fund Planned Parenthood.
 (Oct 2018)”

-Why: Cosponsoring the Title X Abortion Provider Prohibition Act directly aligns with the stated anti-abortion position by seeking to defund organizations that provide abortion services.
+Why: Cosponsoring the Title X Abortion Provider Prohibition Act directly advances the stated position by supporting legal restrictions on abortion and cutting federal funding to abortion providers.

 View source →May 21, 2026 · Congress.gov